 Outbreaks in North America have been traced to imported fresh produce such as raspberries and cilantro.
 Cyclosporiasis is not spread directly from one person to another.
 When passed in an infected person's stool, the parasite may require days to weeks in the environment before becoming infectious.

 Symptoms usually appear one week after exposure.
 Symptoms include:

-Cyclospora infects the small intestine (bowel) and usually causes watery diarrhea, with frequent bowel movements.
-Other symptoms include loss of appetite, weight loss, bloating, increased gas, stomach cramps, nausea, vomiting, tiredness, muscle aches, and low-grade fever.
 Symptoms may subside and then return.
-Untreated, the illness may last a few days to a month or even longer.
-Some persons infected with Cyclospora do not develop any symptoms.
+If untreated, the illness may last a few days to a month or even longer.
+Some people who are infected do not develop any symptoms.

 Infection can be prevented by avoiding water or food that may be contaminated with stool.

 Health care providers can detect cyclosporiasis through stool tests.